zulip/zulip/docs/linters.md

 Our [documentation on using mypy](mypy.html) covers mypy in more detail.

-The rest of this document pertains to the checks that occur in `./tools/lint-all`.
+The rest of this document pertains to the checks that occur in `./tools/lint`.

-## lint-all
+## lint

-Zulip has a script called `lint-all` that lives in our "tools" directory.
+Zulip has a script called `lint` that lives in our "tools" directory.
 It is the workhorse of our linting system, although in some cases it dispatches the heavy lifting to other components such as pyflakes, eslint, and other home grown tools.

-You can find the source code [here](https://github.com/zulip/zulip/blob/master/tools/lint-all).
+You can find the source code [here](https://github.com/zulip/zulip/blob/master/tools/lint).

-In order for our entire lint suite to run in a timely fashion, the `lint-all` script performs several lint checks in parallel by forking out subprocesses.
+In order for our entire lint suite to run in a timely fashion, the `lint` script performs several lint checks in parallel by forking out subprocesses.
 This mechanism is still evolving, but you can look at the method `run_parallel` to get the gist of how it works.

 ### Special options

-You can use the `-h` option for `lint-all` to see its usage.
+You can use the `-h` option for `lint` to see its usage.
 One particular flag to take note of is the `--modified` flag, which enables you to only run lint checks against files that are modified in your git repo.
 Most of the "sub-linters" respect this flag, but some will continue to process all the files.